 There is usually no pain, apart from the soreness related to the nail being pushed or damaged.

-It happens to other people too, not just runners.
-Any injury to your toe can cause this to happen, so it's quite common.
+It happens to other people too, not just runners (read my roundup of the most common foot injuries runners get).
+Any injury to your toe can cause this to happen, so it’s quite common

 This is as bad as my toes have been.
 This was after running a half-marathon in very hot temperatures.